 - Do browsers understand JSX code?

-- What is react scripts?
+- What are react scripts?

 Most Important React Interview Questions